sodareverse/sodareverse/README.md

 # Hello 👋

 Hello, I'm Soda!
-I'm a full stack developer currently working on getting a degree in computer science.
+I'm a full stack developer currently working on personal projects.

 About me 🌎:
 - Security engineer at <a href="https://www.luminex.com/">Luminex</a>